-Aside from the standard model variables, some other diagnostics are computed online or can be added in the model.
-The available ready-to-add diagnostics can be found in DIA.
-Among the available diagnostics one can quote :
+Aside from the standard model variables, other diagnostics can be computed on-line or can be added to the model.
+The available ready-to-add diagnostics routines can be found in directory DIA.
+Among the available diagnostics are:

-- the mixed layer depth (based on a density criterion) (diamxl.F90) - the turbocline depth (based on a turbulent mixing coefficient criterion) (diamxl.F90) - the depth of the 20 ° C isotherm (diahth.F90) - the depth of the thermocline (maximum of the vertical temperature gradient) (diahth.F90) - the meridional heat and salt transports and their decomposition (diamfl.F90) - the surface pressure (diaspr.F90)
+- the mixed layer depth (based on a density criterion) (diamxl.F90) - the turbocline depth (based on a turbulent mixing coefficient criterion) (diamxl.F90) - the depth of the 20 °C isotherm (diahth.F90) - the depth of the thermocline (maximum of the vertical temperature gradient) (diahth.
+F90) - the meridional heat and salt transports and their decomposition (diamfl.F90) - the surface pressure (diaspr.F90)

-A Curvilinear s-Coordinate Equations
+Curvilinear s-Coordinate Equations